DePayFi/documentation/docs/apps/user-authorization.md

 - Retrieve the original `code_verifier` for this attempt.

-### Exchange Authorization Code for Tokens
+### Exchange Authorization Code for Access Token

 :::warning
-Ensure all token exchanges occur via your backend directly to DePay APIs only.”
+Ensure all token exchanges occur via your backend directly to DePay APIs only.
 :::

 From your server back-end only, make a POST to the token endpoint: